What inspires you to try a recipe or choose a dish at a restaurant? Sometimes…

 until well blended and nearly smooth.

 - HEAT oil in a deep 10-12-inch skillet or 4-5-quart saucepan over medium-high heat.
-Add
+Add chicken.
+Cook until lightly brown on one side, about 2 minutes.
+Turn chicken and add garlic.
+Brown second side about 2 minutes.

 - POUR raisin sauce over chicken and turn pieces to coat in sauce.
 Stir in star anise or five spice powder if using.
 Reduce heat to medium.
 Cover and simmer 15 minutes, stirring once to prevent sticking, until internal temperature of chicken is 180°F for bone-in, or 165°F for boneless pieces.